Jimmie Johnson: The Jimmie Johnson Foundation

 The Jimmie Johnson Foundation was launched by Johnson and his wife, Chandra, in 2006.
 The foundation helps children, families, and communities in need.
 In 2007, Johnson opened Jimmie Johnson's Victory Lanes in Randleman, North Carolina, which is a four-lane bowling alley for campers at Pattie and Kyle Petty's Victory Junction Gang Camp.
 The foundation supports several charities, including Habitat for Humanity, Hendrick Marrow Program, Make-A-Wish Foundation, and Victory Junction.
 Every year, it holds a golf tournament in San Diego, which raises money for K-12 public education.
 Since the beginning, the tournament has raised a total of $8 million to help fund several projects.
 During 2009 and 2010, the foundation awarded $1.5 million for the Education Champions Grants program.
 The money is given to public schools in California, Oklahoma, and North Carolina.
 It helps fund basic needs, such as technology, outdoor classrooms, playground construction, and reading programs.
 The foundation has also assisted the American Red Cross with disaster relief efforts.

 In 2014, Johnson joined the Ban Bossy campaign, as a spokesperson advocating leadership in young girls.

+On the Road

+In 2012, Johnson and his wife Chandra self-published a coffee table book titled On the Road, with photographs taken by Missy McLamb.